resir014/resir014.xyz/src/content/posts/article/2020-01-01-2020plus-part-2-an-entire-decades-retrospective/index.md

 To all my friends, mutuals, everyone who I'd met/talked to over the past decade, thank you for the opportunity to share my experiences with you.

-I'm finally ready to make peace with the 2010s, and I'm ready to face the 2020s.
+I'm finally ready to make peace with the 2010s, and to take on the 2020s.

 Here's to the next decade.